Transport of structure: Examples

 Thus the transition map for $U'$ and $V'$ is the same as that for $U$ and $V$, hence smooth.
 That is, $X$ is a smooth manifold via transport of structure.
 This is a special case of transport of structures in general.

 The second example also illustrates why "transport of structure" is not always desirable.
 Namely, one can take $M$ to be the plane, and $X$ to be an infinite one-sided cone.
 By "flattening" the cone, a homeomorphism of $X$ and $M$ can be obtained, and therefore the structure of a smooth manifold on $X$, but the cone is not "naturally" a smooth manifold.
 That is, one can consider $X$ as a subspace of 3-space, in which context it is not smooth at the cone point.

-A more surprising example is that of exotic spheres, discovered by Milnor, which states that there are exactly 28 smooth manifolds which are homeomorphic (but by definition not diffeomorphic) to $S^7$, the 7-dimensional sphere in 8-space.
+A more surprising example is that of exotic spheres, discovered by John Milnor, which states that there are exactly 28 smooth manifolds which are homeomorphic but not diffeomorphic to $S^7$, the 7-dimensional sphere in 8-space.
 Thus, transport of structure is most productive when there exists a canonical isomorphism between the two objects.